30 Things To Do Around Mount Fuji & Where To Stay

 Walking trails lead around the volcanic zone with restaurants and souvenir shops also available.
 On a clear day, visitors can enjoy another fantastic view of Fuji from Owakudani.

-10 / Ashinoko (Ashi Lake) / all year round
+10 / ASHINOKO (ASHI LAKE) / all year round

 Accessible from Hakone using the Hakone Tozan Railway and then the Hakone Ropeway, ‘Ashinoko’ or Ashi Lake is a popular destination known for its beautiful view of Fuji.
 When planning a visit to Ashinnoko it should be noted that if the weather is overcast or raining there may well be no view of the mountain.
 Yet on a clear day, the view is beautiful and allows for some terrific photography.
 Two companies operate sightseeing boats on the lake.
 Expect to pay around JPY1000 with cruises lasting a relatively short 30 minutes.

-11 / Hakone Tozan Railway / best: spring and autumn
+11 / HAKONE TOZAN RAILWAY / best: spring and autumn

 Running from Hakone-Yumoto Station – in central Hakone – to Gora Station, the Hakone Tozan Railway is an enjoyable 35-minute ride on Japan’s oldest mountain train line.
 In doing so, the railway provides access to and from the Hakone Ropeway – ascending to Ashinoko via Owakudani.
 The railway is single track and in door to ascend the steep mountain incline, requires three switchbacks when the train pulls inside a side yard in order to switch tracks and continue onward.

 Particularly beautiful in June and July when ‘ajisai’ (hydrangeas) line the tracks, and again in late-October to November when the stunning autumn leaves take hold, riding the Hakone Tozan Railway is a fun and relaxing experience.